SortedCoding/Eva-Smith-Portfolio/README.md

 # Tutorial is available on youtube channel
 click on the link to see :- ([Open in Youtube](https://youtu.be/lAaSnZE2lj8))

-# Screenshot
-Here we have project screenshot :

 # portfolio preview